 Hertford is the county town of Hertfordshire, located some twenty miles North of London.

 It has a population today of around 24,000 people, with many residents commuting into London via the rail links into London King's Cross and Moorgate from Hertford North station and into London Liverpool Street and Stratford from Hertford East.
-The town still retains the feel of a country-town despite its proximity to both London and other large connurbations such as Stevenage and Harlow where modern developments have been focussed - although traffic congestion is a continuing concern.
+The town still retains the feel of a country-town despite its proximity to both London and the New Towns of Stevenage and Harlow where modern developments have been focussed - although traffic congestion is a continuing concern.

 Hertford Civic Society was formed over 40 years ago to protect the architectural heritage of the county town and to encourage the best in contemporary design.